-Nope, these are off-limits – you can read here why you cannot use military logos in your handmade crafts.
+No you may not use military logos in your crafts.
+These are off-limits – you can read here why you cannot use military logos in your handmade crafts.
 The use of military insignia, logos, crests, and sayings are copyrighted material.
 This also applies to unit insignias…just stay away from anything military that you do not come up with on your own.

 Can I Use Cricut Designs in things I Make and Sell?

 Be sure to note that there are many, many brands and characters which DO NOT fall under this policy.
 Disney, Martha Stewart, and Hello Kitty are just a few that you can NOT use.
 Be sure to read it all the way through.